jmcdo29/testing-nestjs/apps/knexjs-sample/README.md

 ## Side note

-For this application, I have added for use a knexjs package called `nest-knexjs`(see [here](https://github.com/Tony133/nestjs-knexjs)) for use of knexjs with Nestjs.
-Meanwhile, enjoy the rehearsals!
+For this application, I have added for use a knexjs package called [`nest-knexjs`](https://github.com/Tony133/nestjs-knexjs) for use of knexjs with Nestjs.
+Meanwhile, enjoy the test samples!